HandongLIU/A1-Premier-League-Stats-Centre/README.md

 - Provide concise and efficient data content to attract more visitors to the website.
 - Provide authoritative and real data, and the data is updated daily to attract more visitors to the website .

+## Introduction to web pages produced by wordpress
+The home page displays the Dashboard, which summarizes some simple and clear player data.
+- Goal
+-Assist
+-Clean Sheets
+And learn more below the data can guide visitors to the second player stats interface, which has more detailed data.
+The team's data is displayed at the bottom of the homepage.
+Like the above, clicking learn more can lead visitors to the third interface, where detailed team data is displayed.
+-About US
+This explains our commitment (data authenticity of web pages)

+## Webpage introduction made by Joomla
+In order to separate them from the web pages produced by WordPress, I merged the four web pages produced by WordPress into one web page.
+By continuously scrolling down, I can gradually see all the data.

+The home page begins to explain the type of web page, and the subtitle explains the authenticity of the web page data.
+Scroll down to see brief statistics on players and teams
+Continue scrolling to see more detailed data
+Of course, if you are a mobile phone or iPad user, for the sake of a simple interface, only simple data is displayed.